EnriqueInTech/post-install-config/README.md

   - Click on the Admin Panel at the top right.<br>
   - Click on the Manage tab and select SLA.<br>
   - Click on Add New SLA Plan.<br>
+  - Enter a name, grace period and schedule.<br>
+  - Click Add Plan at the bottom.
 </p>

 <p>